Pompeo tells Germany: Use Huawei and lose access to our data

 The German Foreign Ministry said on its website: “Germany and the U.S. agree: For the security of the region, it is crucial that Iran does not come into possession of nuclear weapons.”

 Maas stressed during his talks with Pompeo that “as long as Tehran adheres to the agreed rules, the agreement makes the region safer,” the ministry added.
 A German envoy seeking to preserve the nuclear deal visited Iran last week.

-A senior State Department official said Pompeo and Maas had “an incredibly productive discussion” on Iran.

-“...there’s clearly an obvious effort by the Iranians to sort of pit the Germans against the Americans, the Europeans against the Americans,” the State Department official said.

-“And Germany stood very strong, according to the foreign minister,” the U.S. official added.
+But in comments on Iran in an interview to run in German daily Bild on Saturday, Pompeo said: “We hope Germany does more ...
+The (Iranian) regime is an expansionist theocracy.
+Free democracies have a duty to protect the world from this threat.”

+Pompeo also took a swipe at the German government for failing to reach a NATO target of spending 2% of national income on defense, telling Bild: “The most serious consequence is in the hands of the German population.”

+“The federal government has given the promise of 2% and the people should demand that the government keeps its promise,” he said in usually blunt comments towards a NATO ally.

-Reporting by Paul Carrel and Joseph Nasr in Berlin, Ben Blanchard in Beijing; Writing by Thomas Escritt; Editing by William Maclean and Frances Kerry
+Reporting by Paul Carrel and Joseph Nasr in Berlin, Ben Blanchard in Beijing; Writing by Thomas Escritt; Editing by Frances Kerry and Stephen Powell